jose-alberto-salazar-jimenez/Optimization_Minimization_Simulated_Annealing_in_Python_for_Discrete_or_Continuous_Problems/README.md

 **Version 1.0**

-This code is meant to solve optimization (minimization) problems, through a Simulated Annealing approach, were (1) the shortest path (discrete problems), as on the well-known Traveling Salesman Problem (on a set order coordinates or points), or (2) a global mininum (continuos problem) from an mathematical equation, has to be found.
+This code is meant to solve optimization (minimization) problems, through a Simulated Annealing approach, where (1) the shortest path (discrete problems), as on the well-known Traveling Salesman Problem (on a set order coordinates or points), or (2) a global mininum (continuos problem) from an mathematical equation, has to be found.

 The code is comprehended of the following files:
 - **main.py**, where the whole algorithm is run.